 - 無敵 (Muteki)：”Muteki” means “invincible” or literally translated to “without enemies” so this name sounds very powerful.

 - 鰻 (Unagi)：Unagi means “eel,” as in the fish.
 It is a very rare name, with barely 10 people in Japan with this surname, making it quite special.

 - 御手洗 (Mitarai)：Although over 5000 people in Japan have this name, it really is a bizarre surname.
 Why?
 Because this is the same way to write “Otearai” which basically means “toilet” or “restroom.”

 Popular Name Ranking

-Let's take a look at the popular first names from the past three years found in the "Name Ranking Survey by Birth Year" which is published by Japanese life insurance companies each year.
+Let's take a look at the most popular first names from the past three years found in the "Name Ranking Survey by Birth Year" published by Japanese life insurance companies each year.